-However as users build up their GIS projects they all add optional layers which are not required explicity by GeoMaster such as contours, aerial photos, ESRI base layers, transport and roading networks, streams etc. There are also additional automatically generated layers created from the patch layer by GeoMaster for Forest, Cmpt and Stand boundaries.
+However as users build up their GIS projects they all add optional layers which are not required explicitly by GeoMaster such as contours, aerial photos, ESRI base layers, transport and road networks, streams etc. There are also additional automatically generated layers created from the patch layer by GeoMaster for Forest, Compartments and Stand boundaries.

 It is important to realise that GeoMaster does not limit the number of Geodatabases you might split your GIS datasets into, or what you can store in the Geodatabases together (e.g you could store just the patch layer in one Geodatabase and have other layers in another, or have them altogether in a single Geodatabase).
 Most of the considerations for doing so will be based around security of the GIS data, type and number of edit users vs number of read only users.